AyaManaa/CODSOFT/README.md

 # CODSOFT
- These are the projects that I worked on in my internsgip with CODSOFT
+ These are the projects that I worked on in my internship with CODSOFT